iluwatar/java-design-patterns/adapter/README.md

 ## Consequences:
 Class and object adapters have different trade-offs.
 A class adapter

 * adapts Adaptee to Target by committing to a concrete Adaptee class.
-As a consequence, a class adapter won’t work when we want to adapt a class and all its subclasses.
+As a consequence, a class adapter won’t work when we want to adopt a class and all its subclasses.
-*	let’s Adapter override some of Adaptee’s behavior, since Adapter is a subclass of Adaptee.
+*, let’s Adapter override some of Adaptee’s behavior since Adapter is a subclass of Adaptee.
 * introduces only one object, and no additional pointer indirection is needed to get to the adaptee.

 An object adapter

-*	let’s a single Adapter work with many Adaptees—that is, the Adaptee itself and all of its subclasses (if any).
+* lets a single Adapter work with many Adaptees—that is, the Adaptee itself and all of its subclasses (if any).
 The Adapter can also add functionality to all Adaptees at once.
 * makes it harder to override Adaptee behavior.
 It will require subclassing Adaptee and making Adapter refer to the subclass rather than the Adaptee itself.

-## Real world examples
+## Real-world examples

 * [java.util.Arrays#asList()](http://docs.oracle.com/javase/8/docs/api/java/util/Arrays.html#asList%28T...%29)
 * [java.util.Collections#list()](https://docs.oracle.com/javase/8/docs/api/java/util/Collections.html#list-java.util.Enumeration-)